 Subscription Program

-For an annual flat rate of $150, residents can dispose of unlimited food and yard waste in an LRS-provided 35-gallon compost cart.
+Customers can dispose of unlimited food and yard waste in an LRS-provided 35-gallon compost cart for an annual flat rate.
 No stickers are required for food and yard waste in approved bags outside of the cart.
-Enroll in the Subscription Program on the LRS website or by calling 844-NEED-LRS.
-A 10% senior discount is available.
+Enroll in the Subscription Program on the LRS website or by calling 844-633-3577.

 Sticker Program